lukelbd/dotfiles/README.md

 dotfiles
 ========

-This repo is used to synchronize various tools and settings for `bash`, `vim`, `tmux`, and `jupyter`.
+This repo synchronizes various settings for `bash`, `vim`, `tmux`, and `jupyter`.
 It also includes some handy shell functions and shell scripts.

 Bash config
 -----------